 PBS: Orgullo Latino

-What is particularly instructive for the Catholic Church are the methods and themes used to promote homosexuality (discussed more in detail below).
+What is particularly instructive for the Catholic Church are the methods and themes used to promote homosexuality.
 In short, their evangelical-like fervor and mission have been very effective on a political, social and religious level.
 LGBT advocates have demonstrated that they will settle for nothing less than making disciples of all nations.
 Their quest is to make a “new kind of family” (cf. ABC Family channel) socially and politically acceptable in every quarter of society.
 And as for those who oppose them, the Orgullo Latino documentary singles out Catholicism as the main point of contention.
 I cannot help but believe that the political agenda of the LGBT community will soon come into greater conflict with the Church’s mission to preach God’s truth about human sexuality.
 It is even conceivable that the pulpit and the altar will not be spared.
 Indeed, this push to redefine marriage and the family will likely proceed from the public square into the sanctuary.
 More on that later.

 Orgullo Latino highlights the significance of the growing population of Latinos in America.
 The program reports that the United States of America has no less the 50 million Latinos.
 In fact, one out of every four babies born in this nation is of Hispanic descent.
 For this reason, there are political and economic advantages in getting Latinos to accept LGBT values.
 To be sure, Latinos will be a strong cultural force both in the public square and in the market place.
 Yet, according to Orgullo Latino, there are stereo types to overcome.
 Chief among them is the masculinity or macho persona of the Latino community and the traditional values they embrace.
 As for the former, they would argue that seemingly irreconcilable difference between the effeminate gay community and the more masculine Latino culture is superficial and can be overcome.